 Stretch out your pizza dough onto a floured lined pizza pan or baking sheet and spread the caramelized onion sauce all over the base leaving an inch around for border.
 Place sliced cremini mushrooms (or use the exotic blend if desired) in a circle all over the bed of sauce and sprinkle with fresh thyme.
 Drizzle with a little truffle oil and sprinkle with regular or truffle salt.
 Sprinkle the truffle cheese (or another cheese of your choice) all over the mushrooms, place in oven for about 15 minutes until golden and bubbly.

 Remove and cool slightly.
 Then pour wine, slice pizza, eat, sip, and repeat!

-A little note on the cheese, if you can’t find truffle cheese and opt to use the smoked gouda, you may want to mix the smoked gouda with another great melting cheese like fontina since the gouda does not melt as well.
+Recipe Note: A little note on the cheese, if you can’t find truffle cheese and opt to use the smoked gouda, you may want to mix the smoked gouda with another great melting cheese like fontina since the gouda does not melt as well.
 The flavor is amazing, though, so I highly recommend including some in there if you like that flavor as well.